crsten/mongoose-algolia/README.md

 YourSchema.plugin(mongooseAlgolia,{
   appId: YOUR_ALGOLIA_APP_ID,
   apiKey: YOUR_ALGOLIA_API_KEY,
-  indexName: 'yourSchema', //The name of the index in algolia, you can also pass in a function
+  indexName: 'yourSchema', //The name of the index in Algolia, you can also pass in a function
-  selector: '-author', //You can decide which field that are getting synced to algolia (same as selector in mongoose)
+  selector: '-author', //You can decide which field that are getting synced to Algolia (same as selector in mongoose)
   populate: {
     path: 'comments',
     select: 'author'